avolk201/Verilog-RISC-V-CPU/README.md

 single-beat transaction, an `AMO*` read-modify-write is indivisible. `LR/SC` use a global reservation register keyed by `(master-id, address)` that is cleared by any intervening write — giving correct store-conditional semantics across cores.

-### On the original project
-This is a **fork/rewrite** of `avolk201/Verilog-RISC-V-CPU`.
-The original implemented a custom 16-bit ISA with several structural bugs (multiple drivers on memory buses, ID-stage memory addressing, branch resolution against the wrong zero flag, dead control FSM).
-Those were superseded by a standards-based RV32 core and a real SoC.
-The upstream repository is wired as the `upstream` git remote for attribution and history.

 ---

 ## Status & scope